 If you use Windows 10, you want to be familiar with this new Windows Defender settings app.
 Incidentally, Windows Server 10 will include Windows Defender.

 See how you can make Windows Defender protect you against Potentially Unwanted Programs too.
+This post shows how you can harden Windows Defender protection to the highest levels on Windows 10 v1703 by changing a few Group Policy settings.

 Some of these posts are sure to interest you too: